skhanal5/spring/Starting a new Spring Boot Project/Application Test Class.md

 ### Test Class
 - Comes by default in Spring projects
-- Annotated with `@SpringApplicationConfiguration(classes=...)`
+- Annotated with `@SpringBootTest
-* Loads the application context from the main application class
+* Loads the  full `ApplicationContext` from the main application class
 	* [[Application Class]]
 * `contextLoads()` function
 	* passes if the application context loads
+### @SpringBootTest
+* Sets up a mock environment for testing web endpoints
+	* The real server is NOT started